D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 But be warned, interfere in a Dullahan's hunt and you may find yourself the dark fey's newer, more attractive quarry!
 Especially if your own crimes outweigh this panicked soul's...

-Have fun with these guys!
+Have fun, you guys!
 And thank you for reading all this!

 Aboleth Eye